jlevy/og-equity-compensation/README.md

 The purpose of equity compensation is threefold:

-- **Attract and retain talent:** When a company already has or can be predicted to have significant financial success, talented people are [incentivized](https://avc.com/2010/10/employee-equity-options/) to work for the company by the prospect of their equity being [worth a lot](https://www.entrepreneur.com/article/253438) of money in the future.
+- **Attract and retain talent.**
+  When a company already has or can be predicted to have significant financial success, talented people are [incentivized](https://avc.com/2010/10/employee-equity-options/) to work for the company by the prospect of their equity being [worth a lot](https://www.entrepreneur.com/article/253438) of money in the future.
   The actual probability of life-changing lucre may be low (or at least, lower than you may think if your entire knowledge of startups is watching “[The Social Network](https://en.wikipedia.org/wiki/The_Social_Network)”).
   But even a small chance at winning big can be worth the risk to many people, and to some the risk itself can be exciting.
+- **Align incentives.**
-- **Align incentives:** Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
+  Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
   In this way, equity aligns individuals’ incentives with the interests of the company.
   At its best, this philosophy fosters an environment of teamwork and a “rising tides lift all boats” mentality.